There are two main ways to export or convert raster data to another format: using the Export Raster pane or the Copy Raster geoprocessing tool.

 - All the options under Renderer Settings are disabled if the Output Format is NetCDF.

-- Click the Settings tab at the top of the pane to continue with other settings.
+Click the Settings tab at the top of the Export Raster pane to configure your output raster dataset

 - Set the Width and Height for the Tile Size for output